balancy/secret_santa/README.md

 ## Install

-At least Python3.8, Git and Poetry should be already installed.
+At least Python3.8 and Git should be already installed.

 1. Clone the repository
 ```